ginnygu/project_1/README.md

+# Whack - the - Instructor

 ## What is Whack - the - Instructor?
-- A simple game that brings back the inner child.
-- While learning a new language, there's time of frustration and a need to let off steam.
-- Take this time to get some points while clicking on the instructors' faces.
-- Based on the instructor's position, they each give a different point system.
+A simple game that brings back the inner child.
+While learning a new language, there's time of frustration and a need to let off some steam.
+Take this time to get some points while hitting the instructors' with a hammer.
+Based on the instructor, they each have different points.

 ## Wireframe-